microsoft/vscode-docs/remote/advancedcontainers/docker-options.md

 > **Note:** The port may change after restarting the VM.

 ### Windows Subsystem for Linux (WSL)
-On Windows, you can use Docker installed in WSL when using the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
-You can use the documentation [here](https://docs.docker.com/engine/install/) for installing Docker on Linux.
+On Windows, you can use Docker installed in WSL through the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+You can reference the [Docker documentation](https://docs.docker.com/engine/install/) for installing Docker on Linux.

 One issue is that the dockerd daemon won't start automatically due to the lack of systemd or any other system daemon.
 You can use [Distrod](https://github.com/nullpo-head/wsl-distrod) to get WSL distros with systemd.
 You may install a new distro or update your current distros to run systemd.

 ## Other container engines

 You may open or review requests for support for other container engines through the [vscode-remote-release repository](https://github.com/microsoft/vscode-remote-release).
-There are already feature requests for several engines:
+There are already several feature requests you may explore:

 * [nerdctl](https://github.com/microsoft/vscode-remote-release)
 * [critcl](https://github.com/microsoft/vscode-remote-release/issues/6075)